The Insurance and Reinsurance Law Review: Sweden

 Arbitral proceedings are governed by the Swedish Arbitration Act.
 The UNCITRAL Model Law on International Commercial Arbitration has, to a large extent, influenced this Act.
 Similarly to litigation proceedings, there are no specific arbitral proceedings for insurance arbitrations.
 Arbitral proceedings in Sweden are commonly governed by the Arbitration Rules of the Arbitration Institute of the Stockholm Chamber of Commerce (SCC), available on its website.14

 Generally, arbitration is more expedient than litigation.
-For instance, in 2018 more than 50 per cent of the awards under the SCC Arbitration Rules were rendered within 12 months of the time of registration of the case.
+For instance, in 2019 more than 50 per cent of the awards under the SCC Arbitration Rules were rendered within 12 months of registration of the case.

 Another important difference between arbitration and litigation is that the former allows for greater flexibility as regards evidence.
-As mentioned in subsection ii, there is no discovery phase in litigation and depositions are rarely used.
+As mentioned in Section IV.ii, there is no discovery phase in litigation and depositions are rarely used.
 However, the parties in an arbitration are free to implement a discovery phase, as well as depositions.

 The cost of arbitration consists of arbitrators' fees and, under the assumption that the arbitral proceedings are governed by the SCC rules, fees to the institute and possible expenses.
 The costs can be determined by using a 'calculator' on the SCC website.15